 For every hour your physicians are spending with a patient, they’re spending an additional two hours going back into the system and charting the visit.
 Because of the complexity of the software, unfortunately, EMRs are at times, not very user-friendly–resulting in a lot of extra time spent inputting and editing information.

 As a result of complicated EHRs, we often see physicians opting for services like voice recognition software to document information into their EMR systems.
-Next, let’s take a look at voice recognition software and how it’s affecting documentation.
+Next, let’s take a look at voice recognition software and how it’s affecting the documentation.

 The Trouble With Voice Recognition Software

 So why are EMRs sucking up all of this time?
 The answer: the amount of time it takes to document patient records.
 Though it is true that with electronic records physicians no longer need to hand-write their notes, they now have to enter them into a structured, complex system that can be difficult to navigate.
 In other words, the complexity of the EMR system makes it more difficult for physicians to quickly and accurately dictate their notes.

 As a result, many industries use voice recognition software to turn spoken words into electronic notes.
-However the healthcare industry is unique in the sense that every diagnosis, prescription or symptom requires 100% accurate documentation–something that voice recognition can not yet achieve.
-For one, there’s specific language that a computer simply cannot pick up on.
+However, the healthcare industry is unique in the sense that every diagnosis, prescription or symptom requires 100% accurate documentation–something that voice recognition can not yet achieve.
+For one, there’s a specific language that a computer simply cannot pick up on.
 Things like nuances and sentence syntax are pieces of language that voice recognition technology seems to miss the cut on.

 So, if we can’t rely on voice recognition software for accurate documentation, what can we use instead?